Supporting Teens: How Can I Help Someone With Depression?

 Teens have large mood and behavior swings but bounce back from low points rather quickly.
 A teen struggling with depression, on the other hand, will show some or all these signs consistently over several weeks to months.
 If the latter is the case for you, then you may want to consider seeking out help.

-Signs of Depression Include:
+Common Signs of Depression:

 Start With Yourself

 Much like the advice on airplanes to put your oxygen mask on first, start by checking in with yourself.
-Depressed teens already have a lot of negative thoughts about themselves and the last thing that they need is your judgment.
-Start by recognizing your judgment, so you can set it aside and focus on connecting compassionately with your loved one.
+Depressed teens already have a lot of negative thoughts about themselves and the last thing that they need is more judgment.

+Start by recognizing any feelings of judgment you may have, so you can set it aside and focus on connecting compassionately with your loved one.
 Remember that a chemical imbalance in their brain is primarily responsible for their behavior.
 Approaching these discussions from the right place is important.

-Be Direct & Compassionate
+Be Direct and Compassionate

 When you talk to your loved one about what’s going on, focus on your observations.
 Start with your observations of the specific behavioral changes you have noticed (remember not to attach judgment to these observations).
 Be prepared to listen and make sure that you understand them.
-Refrain from any lecturing, focus on connecting with them (the motto is “connect, don’t correct”).

 Spend Time Together